fsegatz01/Bachelor-Thesis/README.md

 Files within the Preprocessing-and-Descriptive-Plots folder are written in Python (version 3.11).
 Files within the Statistical-Analysis folder are written in R (version 4.4.2).

-All the data and the ReadMe texts in '...' and '...' were provided by Aitana Grasso Cladera.
+All the data and the ReadMe texts in 'Preparation_Behavioural_Data.ipynb' and 'Preparation_Eyetracking_Data.ipynb' were provided by Aitana Grasso Cladera.